luchina-gabriel/BASE-EFI-INTEL-HEDT-X299-SKYLAKE-XW-PUBLIC/README.md

 - Please configure `SecureBootModel` in Misc > Security to `j137`;

 \* *Without above settings, macOS will not be able to boot.*

+# macOS Sonoma 14.4 or above versions
+- Please configure `SecureBootModel` to `Disabled`;
+- After the installation is completed, you can return the value to 'Default';
+- If the above adjustment is not performed, the installation will be in a looping.

 # Special notes